Lucius Verus: Luxury and logistics at Antioch (162?–165)

 Lucius spent most of the campaign in Antioch, though he wintered at Laodicea and summered at Daphne, a resort just outside Antioch.
 He took up a mistress named Panthea, from Smyrna.
 The biographer calls her a "low-born girl-friend", but she was described as a "woman of perfect beauty" by Lucius.
 One biographer has postulated that Panthea may have been more beautiful than any of Phidias and Praxiteles' statues.
 The mistress was musically inclined and spoke Ionic Greek, spiced with Attic wit.

 Panthea read Lucian's first draft, and criticized him for flattery.
 He had compared her to a goddess, which frightened her—she did not want to become the next Cassiopeia.
 She had power, too.
 She made Lucius shave his beard for her.
 The Syrians mocked him for this, as they did for much else.

-Critics declaimed Lucius' luxurious lifestyle.
+Critics decried Lucius' luxurious lifestyle.
 He had taken to gambling, they said; he would "dice the whole night through".
 He enjoyed the company of actors.
 He made a special request for dispatches from Rome, to keep him updated on how his chariot teams were doing.
 He brought a golden statue of the Greens' horse Volucer around with him, as a token of his team spirit.
 Fronto defended his pupil against some of these claims: the Roman people needed Lucius' bread and circuses to keep them in check.